|

 before my 30s, when I was 19, and when she did she assumed that I knew what it meant.
 I was much too embarrassed ever to question my parents or

+doctor about why my penis looked different.
 At age 9, I discovered that I could pull back my foreskin before urinating and thereby pass for

 circumcised.
 There and then all ridicule ceased.
 In high school I discovered that my foreskin could stay back while I showered in a locker room.